9 Things That Causes Water Pollution And Its Possible Solution

 Even swimming has a risk.
 Every year, 3.5 million Americans contract health issues such as pink eye, skin rashes, respiratory infections, and hepatitis from sewage-laden coastal waters, as EPA estimates.

 Indeed, water pollution is gradually destroying the balance of the ecosystem.
-This is the people's fault because the majority of the bodies of water are now polluted, and its rehabilitation can take many years.
+This is the people's fault because most of the bodies of water are now polluted, and their rehabilitation can take many years.

 Prevention and Solutions to Water Pollution

 One can easily do his part in preventing water pollution today.
-One of the main things to do is never to throw garbage in the sea.
-You can do this by minimizing your waste material and by recycling things that you can still put to good use.
+One of the main things to do is never throw garbage into the sea.
+You can minimize waste and recycle things you can still use.

 Here are some ways that you can do to prevent water pollution: